Dbutler24/butler-portfolio/final_part_2.md

 Preview Link: https://preview.shorthand.com/TdWodsXiMw4liPQ2

 # User Research Protocol
-My target audience for this data story is a general movie-going, TV-watching public.
-It may include Asian Americans but is more geared towars non-Asians who consume media.
-The individuals that I chose to interview fit that demographic as they show an interest in media more generally.
+My target audience for this data story is a general movie-going, media-consuming public.
+This audience may include Asian Americans, but this story is more geared towards a non-Asian demographic with a general interest in consuming film/tv.
+In terms of selecting interviewees, I thought of individuals who have an appreciation for film/tv, but do not work in the film/tv industry themselves.
+They represent the average movie-goer.
 They may consume a wide array of genres but are not necessarily film buffs or into niche genres.
-Three of them are white and one is Asian American.
+Three of them are white, as that group is more likely to not already be aware of this information.
+I did interview one Asian American though to gain another perspective - besides just my own - representing that identity.

 Interview script: